 This project will also provide funding for local municipalities’ services supporting staff safety as they work around encampments and discouraging re-encampments along waterways.

-- Valley Water managed 1,414.72 acres to clean up 575.67 tons of trash, debris, and hazardous pollutants generated from encampments and to reduce the amount of these pollutants entering streams.
+- Valley Water managed approximately 842.07 acres and removed approximately 292.23 tons of trash, debris, and hazardous pollutants generated from encampments to reduce the amount of these pollutants entering streams.

 FY22-36 Key Performance Indicator for the Safe, Clean Water Program